ixjf/MSIRGB/README.md

  - MSI B350M PRO-VDH
  - MSI B450M BAZOOKA V2

- **Motherboards which [nagisa/msi-rgb](https://github.com/nagisa/msi-rgb) is reportedly working with and should work with MSIGB are as follows:**
+ ## Reported working but colours are reversed (fix in v2.2.1.3)
- - MSI H270M MORTAR ARTIC
+ - MSI B450M MORTAR TITANIUM
- - MSI X470 GAMING PRO
- - MSI X470 GAMING PLUS
+ - MSI B450M MORTAR
- - MSI Z270 SLI PLUS
+ - MSI B450M BAZOOKA PLUS
- - MSI Z370M MORTAR

- **It is still possible to use this program with any motherboard that isn't listed above or in section [Motherboard support](#motherboard-support), but do it at your own risk.**

  # How to build
  1. Install Visual Studio 2017 (any edition) with C++ desktop development tools, C# and WPF support, and Blend for .NET.
 The project is currently set to use the Windows 10 SDK build 17663, but it should work with any other.
  2. Open the solution (MSIRGB.sln)